Infineon/KWS-for-XMC/README.md

 At the time of writing, this repository uses a 3-layer fully connected neural network.
 In the network used, each layer has 48 neurons.
 This small network is trained to recognize four words: left, right, on and off.
 After quantization, the accuracy of training, validation and test is 93.00%, 89.75% and 88.73% respectively.

 # Limitations
+`KWS::extract_features()` and `kws->classify()` should be syncronized with the speed of I2S sample reading. `KWS::extract_features()` seems to be the bottleneck in speed, i.e., with `KWS::extract_features()` per I2S callback some audio samples will be lost.
+Ideally all the computation for feature extraction should be done in time shorter than filling the I2S buffer.

+A counter can be used in the `XMCI2SClass::onSampleReceived()` in order to check the number of received samples.

 # TODO

+Ideally the audio input should be read via DMA (P2M) with a double buffer.
+However we used interrupts for sample reading since the DMA library is still in development stage.
+This might have caused some inacurracy.